• Skip to primary navigation

 What's best to serve with Roast Beef Brisket?

-Sunday Lunch is best served with crispy roast potatoes, Yorkshire puddings and maybe some buttery mashed potatoes.
-Buttery Red Cabbage is a perfect side too.
+Sunday Lunch is best served with crispy roast potatoes, Yorkshire puddings and maybe some buttery mashed potatoes, slow cooker mash or cheesy mash.

-If you're feeling a little fancy pants then dauphinoise potatoes would be perfect.
+If you're feeling a little fancy pants then dauphinoise potatoes or slow cooker dauphinoise potatoes would be perfect and for something a bit more casual how about these very easy potato wedges.

 buttery red cabbage and apple in a white serving dish on a grey napkin and a large metal serving spoon resting on the side